putter11/sdarot_downloader/README.md

 # Code to download episodes from sdarot
 Hello!

-To use the code plaese first install selenium, tqdm and pandas and requests running:
+To use the code plaese first install selenium, tqdm, pandas and requests running:

 pip install selenium